Click on any section to explore

 3. Durational Alimony

-• Availability: Not available for marriages under 3 years
+• Not available for marriages under 3 years

 Critical Rules

-• Multiple types of alimony may be awarded in combination
+• Multiple types may be awarded in combination

-• No alimony award can leave the paying spouse with significantly less net income than the recipient
+• No award can leave payor with significantly less income than recipient

-• Alimony may be modified based on substantial change in circumstances (depending on type)
+• May be modified based on substantial change (depending on type)

 Child support is the financial obligation of parents to provide for their children's needs.
 It's a benefit to the child that cannot be waived by either parent.